Our focus is FUN!

 In 1998, that dream was realized as Tom along with Bob and Marilyn Abbuehl and Kirk Bedwell founded, with the sponsorship of the C-U Kiwanis Club and the partnership of the Champaign-Urbana Special Recreation Department, the Kiwanis Challenger League.
 The name was changed to the Kiwanis Tom Jones Challenger League following his passing in 2008.
 His great legacy is the smiles that can be seen each spring and summer on the faces of our players, their families, and friends.

-One of the oldest Challenger Leagues in the country and coming into its 20th year, the Tom Jones Challenger League has grown from 2 teams and 13 players to the present ten teams and upwards of 100 participants.
+One of the oldest Challenger Leagues in the country and coming into its 22nd year, the Tom Jones Challenger League has grown from 2 teams and 13 players to the present ten teams and over 100 participants.
 Tom Jones Challenger League has also provided guidance to start-up programs around the area and nation including the Challenger League in Danville.

 A board comprised of Kiwanis club members, coaches, parents, and volunteers plans and oversees Challenger League activities.
 There are no paid positions within the Challenger League structure.

 Tom Jones Challenger League is always looking for new avenues to improve the experiences that can be provided to our players.